 After creating a project, you will have the option to add design files to the project.
-After selecting the design file type, enter the file name, file number (optional), and revision number (optional).
-If you select a certain file type and try to upload another file type, an error will be thrown.
-If the file type is compatible with what you selected, you will see the file name on the right side of the screen.
+You can drag and drop or select multiple files you want to upload at once.
+Bild auto categorizes the file types for you.
 Once you fill in all the required information, you will be able to click on the "Add File" button.
 Add as many files as you want and click on "Save Changes" to upload all the files.

 Other (All other file types are saved, but will not be rendered)

 On the mechanical side, we support files from Autodesk, SolidWorks, Fusion360, Creo.

 On the electrical side, we support files from Cadence, and Altium.
 We are adding support for KiCAD.